nghiadoan-work/claude-nia-tool-management-cli/START_HERE.md

 A: Remote: GitHub registry repo.
 Local: `.claude/` directory.

 **Q: How do I share a tool?**
-A: Run `tool publish my-tool` - creates PR to registry.
+A: Run `cntm publish my-tool` - creates PR to registry.

 **Q: Can I use private repos?**
 A: Yes!
 Just configure your GitHub token.